-During regularly scheduled meetings at the beginning of a Design System sprint, the Team will announce new components or iterations to existing components expected to be introduced in the next release.
-Currently, those meetings are the PO Sync meeting, and meetings with representative front end developers for the products currently using the components.
+At the start of the Design System sprint, the Design System team will announce new components or iterations to existing components expected to be introduced in the next release.
+This occurs in PO Sync meetings and meetings with representative front end developers for the products currently using the components.

 Once released, the Ripple Design website will have a more detailed list of changes on the Versions page, and the necessary documentation will be added/updated.
 We will send an announcement to a number of Slack channels consisting of a very broad spectrum of interested parties.

-Teams should prioritize rollout conversion to component usage where appropriate within two releases, which happens every three weeks.
+- Teams should prioritize rollout conversion to component usage where appropriate within two releases, which happens every three weeks.

 Global Change Process